iotaledger/hive.go/crypto/kzg/readme.md

 * [KZG polynomial commitments](https://dankradfeist.de/ethereum/2020/06/16/kate-polynomial-commitments.html) by Dankrad Feist
 * [PCS multiproofs using random evaluation](https://dankradfeist.de/ethereum/2021/06/18/pcs-multiproofs.html) Dankrad Feist

-This implementation uses proprietary structure of the trusted setup, not mentioned in the article above.
-The implemented trusted setup contains a number of constant values on G1 curve which are precomputed from the secret scalar and generated primitive root of unity for the field.
+This implementation uses a trusted setup completely in the Lagrange basis an all calculetions are performed in the evaluation form of the polynomial.
+The coordinate form and powers of the secret on the curve nor any FFT operations are not needed.

+`D` kan be arbitrary value.
 The implementation assumes maximum lengths of vectors `D` = 257.
 It corresponds to the 257-ary _verkle trie_.

-The math of the implementation is described in this [HackMD document](https://hackmd.io/JM7BDAugQyuJgW66K-OX7A).
+The math of the implementation is described in this [document](https://hackmd.io/JM7BDAugQyuJgW66K-OX7A).